javiervidrua/javiervidrua.github.io/_posts/2020-10-08-comparing-files-in-linux.md

   +7
   ```

-As you can see, the output of the *comm* tool is more simple, so it's good for begginers and for simple tasks, while the *diff* is more complex and is used for the more serious jobs.
+As you can see, the output of the *comm* tool is more simple, so it's good for begginers and for simple tasks, while the output of the *diff* tool is more complex and is used for the more serious jobs.